10 Reasons Why You Should Adopt a Greyhound

 Greyhounds are known for being affectionate and cuddly dogs.
 Often referred to as 'velcro' dogs, they will stick close to your side when you are at home.
 Due to their preference for sleeping, they also make excellent bed-warmers and cuddle companions.

-5. They have good manners!
+5. Greyhounds have good manners!

 Most greyhounds have excellent manners.
 They are quiet and reserved dogs, even when meeting new people.
 Ex-racing dogs are often trained and obedient, so the hard work is often done for you!

 6. They require minimal grooming

-7. They get on well with other dogs
+7. Greyhounds socialise well with other dogs

 8. They rarely bark